Blue-Beaker/mte_patches/README.md

 # MTE Patches
-Fix bugs and add useful patches for various mods.
+Fix bugs, add useful patches, and maybe some optimizations for various mods.
 Made for the modpack Minetech Evolution.
 Use freely if you want any fixes in the mod.
 Most fixes are toggleable via config.
 This mod works outside of the modpack as well.
 ## Current patches: